SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 # NIC

 - NIC or network interface card is a network adapter that is used to connect the computer to the network.
 - It is installed in the computer to establish a LAN.
-It has a unique id that is written on the chip **(MAC address)**, and it has a connector to connect the cable to it.
+It has a unique ID that is written on the chip **(MAC address)**, and it has a connector to connect the cable to it.
 - NIC card is a layer 2 (DLL) device which means that it works on both physical and data link layer of the OSI model.

-**So , a NIC is a bridge between your computer and the router.
+**So, a NIC is a bridge between your computer and the router.
 This card knows how to read data, send data and everything related to that.**

 ![NIC](imgs/NIC.png)

 #  End Devices (Hosts)

-- They are referred to as end devices(systems) because they sit at the edge of the Internet.
+- They are referred to as end devices (systems) because they sit at the edge of the Internet.

 - End Devices are also referred to as hosts because they host (that is, run) application programs such as an e-mail client program, or an e-mail server program.